About the study

 You will have to make your own arrangements to come to town.
 If you need a place to stay, we recommend the Holiday Inn at 711 West Broadway.
 Telephone 604-872-7520.

 I am not an active member of Local 118.
 How do I get an appointment time to participate in this study?

-Please call contact Nancy Norton (Lung study coordinator) at 604-675-8088 and she will coordinate your appointment time.
+Please call contact the Lung study Coordinator, Bettina Alexander, at 604-675-8088 and she will coordinate your appointment time.
 Please, if possible, also have your Personal Health Number ready beforehand.